A mom posted this question in a Facebook group: “How do you encourage your kids to follow their heart but not into debt?”

 It’s a tough question.
-On one side, we want to be encouraging and tell our kids to live their dreams.
-On the other hand, we also envision them being able to afford a house, raise a family, and retire at a decent age.
-I know I would have a hard time seeing my child struggle in making a living.
+On one hand, we want to encourage our kids to live their dreams.
+On the other hand, we also envision them buying a house, raising a family, and retiring at a decent age.
+I know I would have a hard time seeing my kids struggle to make a living.

-Here are some of the many comments the mom received from her Facebook post:
+Here are some of the many comments the mom received on her Facebook post: